psychoplath9450/SUMI/README.md

 **Ink, Simplified.**

-Custom firmware for the Inkplate 4.26" ESP32-C3 e-ink device.
+Custom firmware for the Xteink X4
 ---

 ## ⚠️ Important: Read This First

 **This project is very much a work in progress.** If you're looking for a stable, daily-driver e-reader experience, this is not it.
 Seriously.
 Go use:

-- **[Crosspoint](https://github.com/nicholasglazer/crosspoint)** - A more mature alternative firmware
+- **[ https://github.com/crosspoint-reader/crosspoint-reader.git )** - A more mature alternative firmware
 - **Factory firmware** - What came on your device, it actually works reliably

 SUMI is a hobby project I've been hacking on.
 Some things work great.
 Some things crash.
 The e-reader functionality in particular needs a lot of work.
 I'm sharing it because maybe someone finds it interesting or wants to contribute, not because it's ready for real use.